ChristianLempa/cheat-sheets/apps/traefik/traefik-entrypoints.md

 # Traefik EntryPoints

-### Configuring EntryPoints

 In **Traefik**, **entrypoints** are the network ports through which incoming traffic enters the proxy server.
 They define how traffic is received and processed.

 Entry points primarily serve as endpoints for routing rules, allowing you to direct incoming requests to different services based on host, path, and other criteria.
-For example, you can configure Traefik to route traffic received on the entry point ﻿http with Host header ﻿example.com to a specific backend service.
+For example, you can configure Traefik to route traffic received on the entry point http with Host header example.com to a specific backend service.

 Here's an example of defining entry points in a Traefik configuration file using YAML syntax.